TommyScribble/feedback-popup/README.md

 # Feedback Popup
 ## This version (v2.0.4) contains breaking changes as it no longer sends using smtpjs.

-A simple to use popup for collecting feedback from users about the sites that they are using.
+A simple to use popup for collecting feedback from users about issues with the site that they are using.
 Currently it captures a screenshot of the page the user is browsing, the users OS and browser name + versions and also a personal message from the user.
 It then sends all data to an API.

 More features to come!